vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 detected in the softwares (or in extensions or plugins to the softwares).
 Staying up-to-date with security patches is important.

-Having an automated or streamlined process for updates helps with this ...

 Also, a streamlined setup process makes it easier to update the underlying OS and stack more frequently, allowing the server to benefit from the improved security of newer versions.

 Having out-of-date software is a liability even if it has no known security holes, because the vendor may not be publishing patches for future security holes once they are found.
+Out-of-date software may also lack compatibility with up-to-date versions of *other* software or even operating systems.

+### Automated updates

+(Process of automating WordPress updates)

+### Periodic manual updates

 ## Backups, with established recovery procedures, help with security